 How Derogatory Marks Affect Your Credit

-What Causes a Derogatory?
+What Causes a Derogatory Mark?

 - Late payment

-- Account in collection
+- Account in collections

 - Any negligent or delinquent financial activity

-Errors Could be to Blame
+Inaccuracies Could Be to Blame

 - Duplicate item